KwinyarutP/mldeployment-cpe393-MLOps1-4/README.md

-# ML Deployment Project
+# ML Deployment Project (Exercise 1-4)

 This repository contains materials for the MLOps Course(CPE393) **Exercise 1-4** which focusing on deploying machine learning models as APIs.
+However, the Exercise 5 https://github.com/KwinyarutP/house_prediction-MLOps5

 ## Overview

-This project demonstrates how to create, package, and deploy machine learning models as REST APIs.
+This project demonstrates how to create, package and deploy machine learning models as REST APIs.
 It covers the entire MLOps workflow from model training to deployment and testing.

 ## 📁 Repository Structure
 - `train.py`: Script to train the model and export it as `model.pkl`.